How to Increment and Decrement a Variable in Bash: Counter Examples

 • postfix decrement: i--

-The prefix operators first increment/decrement the operators by 1 and then return the new value of the operators.
-On the other hand, the postfix operators return the operators` value before it has been incremented/decremented.
+The prefix operators first increment or decrement the operand by 1 and then return the new value of the operand.
+The postfix operators return the operand’s value before it has been incremented or decremented.

-If you only want to increment/decrement the variable, then there is no difference if you use the prefix or postfix operator.
-It makes a difference only if the result of the operators is used in some other operation or assigned to another variable.
+If you only want to increment or decrement the variable, there is no difference between the prefix and postfix operator.
+The distinction matters only when the result is used in another operation or assigned to another variable.

-The following examples demonstrates how the ++ operator works when is used before and after its operant:
+The following examples demonstrate how the ++ operator works when used before and after its operand:

 x=5